Long-finned pilot whale: Historical distribution

 Though there are only two recognized living subspecies, there was once a third that was found in the western North Pacific around Japan.
 These are thought to have died off sometime between the 8th and 12th century.
 This unnamed form was documented in historical literature and confirmed by the discovery of fossils in several locations of Japan, such as on Rebun Island and in Chiba Prefecture.
 Their biological niche after the extinction has likely been refilled by short-finned pilot whales, who are currently present in parts of this region.

 Antagonistic interactions with other species

 Pilot whales have been occasionally observed harassing, mobbing or chasing other species of cetaceans.

-Killer whales
+Orcas

-Chases of killer whales have been documented in several parts of the world, including Iceland and the Strait of Gibraltar.
+Chases of orcas have been documented in several parts of the world, including Iceland and the Strait of Gibraltar.
 It is thought that this might be due to either competition for prey or an anti-predation strategy by the long-finned pilot whales.
-Recently, an adult female Icelandic killer whale was observed with a newborn pilot whale travelling alongside her in a mother-calf position, leading to speculation that the relationship between both species might be far more complex than previously suggested.
-This same killer whale was seen a year later interacting with a larger group of pilot whales.
+Recently, an adult female Icelandic orca was observed with a newborn pilot whale travelling alongside her in a mother-calf position, leading to speculation that the relationship between both species might be far more complex than previously suggested.
+This same orca was seen a year later interacting with a larger group of pilot whales.
 Whether this newborn calf was adopted or abducted is unknown.

+Based on experimentation involving familiar sounds of Orcas that consume fish and unfamiliar vocalizations of mammal-hunting Killer Whales, one study suggests that long-finned pilot whales can distinguish between familiar and unaccustomed types of Orca, noting behavioral differences like the ceasing of feeding when mammal-hunting Orcas' sounds were played.
+The study suggests that antagonistic interactions against fish-eating Killer Whales could either be an anti-predatory behavior or an attempt to maintain territory, while actions done in response to mammal-hunting Killer Whales could be a response to a more dangerous threat.